SeeedDocument/Seeed-WiKi/docs/Seeeduino_v4.2.md

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/SeeeduinoV4/master/images/hardware.JPG)

 - **LED-D13**
-An LED is connected to D13 pin of the board.
+The LED is connected to D13 pin of the board.
 This can be used as an on-board LED indicator for programs/sketches.
 - **USB Input**
 USB Port is used to connect the board to your PC for programming and for powering up.
-Micro USB is the ubiquitous version of USB, found in most Android phones, and other devices.
-You probably have dozens of these cables laying around your house.
 - **RX/TX Indicator**
 The TX and RX LED indicators are connected to TX and RX of USB-to-UART chip.
 They work automatically, they let you know when the board is sending or receiving data respectively.
 - **System Power Switch**
 Slide switch is used to change the logic level and operating voltage of the board to either 5V or 3.3V.
-Nowadays, many new and great sensors are being developed to work only with 3.3V, with other Arduino boards you would need to place a logic level converter between the board and these sensor(s).
-With the Seeeduino V4 board all you have to do is slide the switch!
 - **DC Input**
 The DC power jack allows your Seeeduino board to be powered from a wall adapter so that you can supply more power to your project if needed.
 For example, when using DC motors or other high power devices.
 The DC input can be 7V-15V.
 - **Reset**